Arbitration Agreements Could Shield Sheen from Lawsuits

 An arbitration clause, in any type of contract, requires an individual to settle a claim outside of court.
 During this session, an arbitrator is chosen by both parties, which means no jury will hear your story.

 Arbitration agreements not only take away your legal right to file a lawsuit, they also limit or remove the possibility of punitive damages, which are awarded as a way to punish the defendant and deter them from other similar misbehavior in the future.
 Furthermore, an arbitration agreement would also serve as a way to keep the record of events from going public.

 As previously noted by an investigation in the New York Times, arbitration agreements are being snuck into all types of agreements and contracts.
 From cellphone service to nursing homes admissions to workplace agreements, you may have already signed an arbitration clause without even knowing.

-As a leader in protecting the rights of the elderly, Pitman, Kalkhoff, Sicula & Dentice, S.C. has seen the damage that arbitration clauses have wrought in cases of nursing home abuse and neglect.
+As a leader in protecting the rights of the elderly, injury lawyers Milwaukee at Pitman, Kalkhoff, Sicula & Dentice, S.C. has seen the damage that arbitration clauses have wrought in cases of nursing home abuse and neglect.
 We encourage everyone to thoroughly read their contracts, admissions forms and other legal documents.
 If you do not understand something, ask questions and make sure your legal rights are protected.